arduriki/arduriki/README.md

 - 👋 Hi, I’m @arduriki
-- 👀 I’m interested in ... becoming an multiplatform app dev.
+- 👀 I’m interested in ... becoming a cross-platform app developer.
-- 🌱 I’m currently learning ... cross-platform app developing.
+- 🌱 I’m currently learning ... cross-platform app developing at UVic.
 - 💞️ I’m looking to collaborate on ... a creative and personal enrichment project.
 - 📫 How to reach me ... jordi.ardura.professional@gmail.com